Layouts modify the execution environment of a snap.

 Layouts can create new directories and files even in read-only locations such as

-/usr/share/foo, visible only to executing snap applications (it’s assumed that
+/usr/share/foo, for example, visible only to executing snap applications (it’s assumed that

 layout: /usr/share/foo: bind: $SNAP/usr/share/foo